SilongYong/SQA3D/assets/localization.md

 ## Benchmarking

-The results should be sumitted to [PwC](https://paperswithcode.com/sota/referring-expression-on-sqa3d).
+The results should be submitted to the referring expression benchmark hosted on [PwC](https://paperswithcode.com/dataset/sqa3d).